 Just diagnosed with Hepatitis C?

-This write-up will introduce you to what Hepatitis C is all about, especially when you are just diagnosed with it recently.
+This write-up will introduce you to what Hepatitis C is all about, especially when you were just diagnosed with it recently.

-It is understandable that you feel shocked, confused, or even angry (what’s my fault?) when you heard about the diagnosis and the probable source of infection.
+It is understandable that you feel shocked, confused, or even angry (what’s my fault?) when you hear about the diagnosis and the probable source of infection.

 Hep C is not the end of the world:

 The first thing to note is that Hep C is not the end of the world.
-To have Hep C does not mean that your health will deteriorate very soon or you will have deadly liver disease or that the death is around.
+To have Hep C does not mean that your health will deteriorate very soon, that you will have deadly liver disease or that death is around.

 Being diagnosed with hepatitis C is not a death sentence and there are many things you can do to ease the situation.

-In most cases, it is diagnosed while a routine medical examination.
+In most cases, it is diagnosed during a routine medical examination.

 What is it after all?